 Sodium Lauryl Sulfate (SLS).
 SLS can often dry out the skin, and some people find it may lead to more acne when their skin is in frequent contact with SLS.
 Many people can tolerate SLS in body washes, though — just don’t use it on your face.

 Products not labeled with terms “non-comedogenic”, “non-acnegenic”, “does not clog pores”, or “won’t cause breakouts.”
 The label “non-comedogenic” (or similar) indicates that the product has been designed with acne-prone people in mind.
 It’s no guarantee of safety, but it can be a useful guideline!
 We recommend checking even products labeled non-comedogenic for pore-clogging or irritating ingredients.

-Another good option for a quick-and-easy cleanse is micellar water, a skincare staple originating from French pharmacies that has become widely popular stateside.
-Micellar water is a quick, easy, gentle way to cleanse your face, remove makeup, or freshen up if your face feels oily.
+Another good option for a quick-and-easy cleanse is micellar water, a quick, easy, gentle way to cleanse your face, remove makeup, or freshen up if your face feels oily.
 It’s a non-rinse, soap-free cleanser, made of tiny oil molecules called micelles suspended in soft water.
-Micellar water pulls dirt, excess sebum, and makeup out of your skin, all in one step!
+Micellar water pulls dirt, excess sebum, and makeup out of your skin, all in one step.
 Simply dampen a cotton pad with the stuff and swipe it all over your face.

 If a cleanser alone doesn’t seem to be enough to keep oiliness and acne at bay, it might be time to up the ante with a custom formula from Curology.